thma/LtuPatternFactory/README.md

 [Sourcecode for this section](https://github.com/thma/LtuPatternFactory/blob/master/src/Builder.hs)

-## Specific functional programming patterns
+## Functional Programming Patterns

 The patterns presented in this section all stem from functional languages.
-That is, they have been first developed in functional languages like Scheme or Haskell and have later been adopted from other languages.
+That is, they have been first developed in functional languages like Scheme or Haskell and have later been adopted in other languages.

 ### Map Reduce

+tbd.

-### Continuations
+### Continuation Passing

+tbd.

-### Laziness
+### Lazy Evaluation

-Here comes a short snippet from a Java program:
+Let's start with a short snippet from a Java program:

 ```java
     // a non-terminating computation aka _|_ or bottom